 I’ve linked all the books below to Goodreads, in case you want to check them out.

-I Am a Cat by Natsume Sōseki.
 This is a Japanese classic about an unloved kitten who spends his time observing human culture.
-Which just sounds right up my alley (this won’t be the first Japanese book I’ve read with a main character who is a cat).
-Honestly, the thought of curling up and reading from the point of view of a little cat just sounds so relaxing.
-I can’t wait.
+Which just sounds right up my alley.
+(This won’t be the first Japanese book I’ve read with a main character who is a cat).
+Honestly, curling up to explore Tokyo as a cat sounds awesome I can’t wait.

-The Golem by Gustav Meyrink.
 Originally written in German, The Golem is set in the Czech Republic, where Meyrink spent the latter years of his life.
-I hadn’t heard of this book until I started researching books to read for my Prague trip next month – check out my Prague Reading List – but I’m pretty excited about it.
-I actually did read a little bit of it already (highly recommend reading samples of different translations to see which one works best for you if you’re picking up a translated classic), and I kind of love it.
+I hadn’t heard of this book until I started researching books to read for my Prague trip next month.
+(Check out my Prague Reading List – but I’m pretty excited about it.)

 Those are the top five translated classics on my TBR (at least for now).
 I think there’s a pretty good mix in there: I have books written in Japanese, German, Greek, Russian, and Spanish.
 And even though I probably won’t get to all of them this year, I might still try.